 Web Developers and Webmasters

 Web developers create websites for individuals and businesses.
 They may use graphic and other software as well as programming languages to design websites.
 Webmasters assume responsibility for maintaining websites.
 They analyze traffic patterns and visitor demographics, update information and troubleshoot problems with functionality.
-According to the U.S. Bureau of Labor Statistics (BLS), Web developers earn a median annual salary of $64,970 as of May 2015.
-The BLS reports that, from 2014-2024, Web developers are expected to see a 27% growth in employment, which is significantly faster than the national average.
+According to the U.S. Bureau of Labor Statistics (BLS), Web developers earn a median annual salary of $77,200 as of May 2020.
+The BLS reports that, from 2019-2029, Web developers are expected to see an 8% growth in employment, which is significantly faster than the national average.

 Digital Media Managers

-A digital media manager can focus on either the production of various types of digital media or manage digital media efforts from a business perspective, as indicated by November 2016 job listings on Monster.com.
+A digital media manager can focus on either the production of various types of digital media or manage digital media efforts from a business perspective, as indicated by August 2019 job listings on Monster.com.
 Digital media managers may also assume responsibility for producing digital media content for websites or may take the lead in determining a need for digital media and documenting its performance.
-According Payscale.com, the median salary for digital marketing managers as of 2016 was $62,352.
-Computer occupations like digital media managers are predicted to see a growth of 8% from 2014 to 2024.
+According to Payscale.com, the median salary for digital marketing managers as of 2021 was $67,606.
+Multimedia artists and animation occupations like digital media managers are predicted to see an average growth of 4% from 2019 to 2029.